 - Also, when you create posts for either Facebook or Instagram using Creator Studio (or Business Suite), typing the # sign and the start of a hashtag automatically populates with suggested tags.
 You’ll see the number of posts that include that hashtag to give you an indication of its popularity.

 - If you weren’t already, you can certainly link your Instagram account to crosspost to Facebook, and your Instagram hashtags now (finally!) actually have more impact on Facebook.

 - Recommended: use a mix of wildly popular hashtags in the millions along with some in the 100k’s and some very niche ones.

 - Consider creating your own unique hashtag as well to add to all posts.

-On Facebook’s new FB5 design, whenever you begin to type a hashtag, Facebook will automatically suggest hashtags for you.
+On Facebook’s latest design, whenever you begin to type a hashtag, Facebook automatically suggests hashtags for you.
 Just like on Instagram.